This post will give you want you want to know on what is color temperature?

-Okay fellow photographer, do you really need to know what is color temperature?
-In one word or less, yes?
-The concept of color temperature is an important part of photography, but most beginner and amateur photographers have no idea what it means.
+The concept of color temperature is an important part of photography, but most photographers have no idea what it means.

-You can get a lot of technical information on why the term color temperature is used but I'm going to skip the technical jargon and give you a few tips and tell you what you need to know to help you take better pictures.
+You can get a lot of technical information on why the term color temperature is used but let's skip the detailed technical jargon, keep the explanation simple, and get to what you need to know to help you take better pictures.

 Just like we use a temperature scale to describe our weather, photographers and videographers use a color temperature scale.
 A simple understanding will help your pictures come out the right color that YOU want.
 That's the right color balance!